 Studies show that sleep disorders like insomnia, if left to develop to the stage of 'sleep deprivation', have numerous negative physical and mental health aspects including but not limited to serious conditions depression, chronic anxiety and irritability or feelings of anger.

-Based on prescriptions issued by UK doctors and GP's and sales of over the counter sleep medicine between 2010 and 2020, it is estimated that over one third of the UK population is regularly using sleep aids, of some description, to get a healthy night';s sleep.
+Based on prescriptions issued by EU doctors and GP's and sales of over the counter sleep medicine between 2010 and 2020, it is estimated that over one third of the EU population is regularly using sleep aids, of some description, to get a healthy night';s sleep.

 If you have ever asked yourself the question, 'do I have insomnia?', then you must have experienced some form of sleeping problem?

 To understand if you have insomnia you need to think about your sleeping pattern.